chadedwardsofficial/generateREADME/README.md

   - [Questions](#questions)

   ## Installation
-  sdfasdfsd
+  Download and do node index.js

   ## Usage
-  sdfsadfsad
+  The process is step by step

   ## License
   This project is licensed under the MIT license.   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)]

   ## Contributing
-  sadfsdafasd
+  Me and SMU and inQuirer

   ## Tests
-  asdfsadf
+  Download and run

   ## Questions
-  My email [sadfsadfas](mailto:sadfsadfas).
-You can also find me on [GitHub](https://github.com/sadfsadf).
+  My email [chadedwardsofficial@gmail.com](mailto:chadedwardsofficial@gmail.com).
+You can also find me on [GitHub](https://github.com/chadedwardsofficial).